 On October 6, 2011, Apple’s founder, chairman and former CEO Steve Jobs died of illness.
 The official website of Apple’s official website also changed from color to black and white, and replaced Steve Jobs’ black and white photos to mourn Jobs.
 Apple supporters around the world have also distributed flowers at Apple’s flagship store.

-Why Go Fix IT is Your Best Choice ?
+Why Geld Technologies are Your Best Choice ?

 WE GUARANTEE OUR WORK